Tariff updates: US buyers & sellers

 Estimate any fees you may owe

-See if any applicable import fees are included at checkout.
+If you want to search for listings outside of the US, see if any applicable import fees are included at checkout.
 If not, you may be able to calculate a rough estimate of duties you might owe.

 See if you qualify for a duty refund